hiker/lfric_atm-fab/README.md

     $(LFRIC_CORE)/build.sh ./fab_lfric_atm_um_transform.py --site YOURSITE --suite gnu \
        -mpi -fc mpif90-gfortran -ld  linker-mpif90-gfortran

-will create a new directory under `FAB_WORKSPACE` called `lfric_atm_um_transform-mpif90-gfortran`.
-After the build process, you can check for the file bdy_impl3 that was transformed (some files have been removed in the output below):
+This will create a new directory under `FAB_WORKSPACE` called `lfric_atm_um_transform-mpif90-gfortran`.
+After the build process, you can check that the file bdy_impl3 was transformed (some files have been removed in the output below, so you will see more):

 	~/fab-workspace/lfric_atm_um_transform-mpif90-gfortran$ find  . -iname bdy_impl3\*
 	./source/science/um/atmosphere/boundary_layer/bdy_impl3.F90